mikepowell/HomeAssistant-Config/readme-flic.md

 # Flic Hub integration

-The Flic hub is configured to send HTTP requests to the Home Assistant [webhook](https://www.home-assistant.io/docs/automation/trigger/#webhook-trigger) endpoint.
-This is accomplished by installing a custom JavaScript module onto the Flic hub using the [Flic Hub SDK](http://myhub.flic.io/static/tutorial/).
+The Flic hub is configured to send HTTP requests to the Home Assistant [webhook][ha-webhook] endpoint.
+This is accomplished by installing a custom JavaScript module onto the Flic hub using the [Flic Hub SDK][flic-sdk].

-Currently (as of December 2020), the Flic Hub SDK is in beta, and you'll need to send an email to [support@flic.io](mailto://support@flic.io) to request the SDK-enabled firmware.
+Currently (as of December 2020), the Flic Hub SDK is in beta, and you'll need to send an email to [support@flic.io][flic-support] to request the SDK-enabled firmware.
 Once the request is approved, press the reset button for exactly 3 seconds after which the LED will blink for 20-30 seconds.
 The Flic Hub will then reboot with the new firmware.

-Next, use the IDE at [myhub.flic.io](http://myhub.flic.io) to add a new module containing the custom code to run on the hub.
+Next, use the IDE at [myhub.flic.io][flic-ide] to add a new module containing the custom code to run on the hub.

 The following code, in the `main.js` file in this module, sends an HTTP POST request to Home Assistant